sophie-thomson/mad-hatters-personality-quiz/README.md

   - Select Pages link in the left hand menu
   - From the source section drop-down menu, select the Main Branch
   - Click 'Save'
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here

 ## Credits

 ### Content

+***Logic & Approach***

+- [The Travel Personality Quiz Project](https://github.com/emmahewson/mp2_travel_quiz/tree/main) by Emma Hewson was referred to for guidance on:
+    - managing multiple scores for an array of characters
+    - comparing chosen answer data to questions and ansers dataset
+    - types of functions that may be required

+No code was taken from Emma's project, but it was useful for planning logical process and as a prompt for what might come next when I got stuck.

 ***JavaScript***

 - Code from [StackOverflow] (https://stackoverflow.com/questions/69743873/continuous-rainbow-color-cycling-effect-in-js) was adapted to create colour changing effect on main heading element.
 - A tutorial on [w3Schools.com] (https://www.w3schools.com/howto/howto_css_modals.asp) was used to create and style a pop-up instructions modal on the welcome page.
 - A tutorial How to Make Quiz App Using JavaScript on [GreatStack] (https://www.youtube.com/watch?v=PBcqGxrr9g8) was referred to for